 Candidate Physical Ability Test (CPAT)

-- Consists of eight separate events that require you to progress along a predetermined path from event to event in a continued manner.
-This test is physically demanding and requires that the candidate be physically fit to be able to perform essential job tasks and be successful.
+- This test consists of eight events commonly performed in the fire service.
+It is designed to test a candidates strength and endurance.
+It is physically demanding and requires the candidate be physically fit to be able to perform essential job tasks and be successful.

 - Visit CPAT with Aims Community College for additional details and resources including a Candidate Preparation Guide, a Candidate Orientation Guide, a CPAT Orientation Video and much more.